Want to cultivate the traits your child needs to succeed in school and as an adult? Teach these 6 traits that will help kids succeed.

 Kids are wired to learn, right from birth.
 Hone that skill by encouraging your child to keep learning.

-A few ways to keep your child learning include:
+A few ways to keep her learning include:

 - Taking her to new places like museums and nature spots.